zzhhjjj/LLaMA/README.md

 # LLaMA

-Welcome to **LLaMA**, my custom library for training and fine-tuning the LLaMA model.
+Welcome to **LLaMA**, my library for training and fine-tuning the LLaMA model.
+I find it helpful to implement something from scratch to gain a better understanding.
+I hope the simplicity of this repo could potentially serve as a good starting point for beginners.

 ## Features